Serial Peripheral Interface: Intel's Enhanced Serial Peripheral Interface

 This standard allows designers to use 1-bit, 2-bit, or 4-bit communications at speeds from 20 to 66 MHz to further allow designers to trade off performance and cost.

-All communications that were out-of-band of the LPC bus like general-purpose input/output (GPIO) and System Management Bus (SMBus) are tunneled through the eSPI bus via virtual wire cycles and out-of-band message cycles respectively in order to remove those pins from motherboard designs using eSPI.
+Communications that were out-of-band of LPC like general-purpose input/output (GPIO) and System Management Bus (SMBus) should be tunneled through eSPI via virtual wire cycles and out-of-band message cycles respectively in order to remove those pins from motherboard designs using eSPI.

 This standard supports standard memory cycles with lengths of 1 byte to 4 kilobytes of data, short memory cycles with lengths of 1, 2, or 4 bytes that have much less overhead compared to standard memory cycles, and I/O cycles with lengths of 1, 2, or 4 bytes of data which are low overhead as well.
 This significantly reduces overhead compared to the LPC bus, where all cycles except for the 128-byte firmware hub read cycle spends more than one-half of all of the bus's throughput and time in overhead.
 The standard memory cycle allows a length of anywhere from 1 byte to 4 kilobytes in order to allow its larger overhead to be amortised over a large transaction. eSPI slaves are allowed to initiate bus master versions of all of the memory cycles.
 Bus master I/O cycles, which were introduced by the LPC bus specification, and ISA-style DMA including the 32-bit variant introduced by the LPC bus specification, are not present in eSPI.
 Therefore, bus master memory cycles are the only allowed DMA in this standard.

 eSPI slaves are allowed to use the eSPI master as a proxy to perform flash operations on a standard SPI flash memory slave on behalf of the requesting eSPI slave.

 64-bit memory addressing is also added, but is only permitted when there is no equivalent 32-bit address.

 The Intel Z170 chipset can be configured to implement either this bus or a variant of the LPC bus that is missing its ISA-style DMA capability and is underclocked to 24 MHz instead of the standard 33 MHz.

+The eSPI bus is also adopted by AMD Ryzen chipsets.

+Interoperability with other standards

+Microwire

+Microwire, often spelled μWire, is essentially a predecessor of SPI and a trademark of National Semiconductor.
+It's a strict subset of SPI: half-duplex, and using SPI mode 0.
+Microwire chips tend to need slower clock rates than newer SPI versions; perhaps 2 MHz vs. 20 MHz.
+Some Microwire chips also support a three-wire mode.

+Microwire/Plus

+Microwire/Plus is an enhancement of Microwire and features full-duplex communication and support for SPI modes 0 and 1.
+There was no specified improvement in serial clock speed.